foundersandcoders/LIFT02/README.md

     - [Quality Assurance](#quality-assurance)
     - [Success Criteria](#success-criteria)

-## Workshop

-### Overview

-In this workshop, you'll work in human-AI pairs to build a travel planning application using Claude Code as your AI partner.
-The focus is on practicing effective AI-assisted development, improving prompt hygiene, and fostering human oversight while collaborating with AI.

-### Getting Started

-Create a new repository [using this repository as a template](https://github.com/new?template_name=fac-ws_ai_assisted_development&template_owner=TandemCreativeDev).

 ## Task

-Details of the task are contained in the [brief](BRIEF.md).
+Details of the task are contained in the [brief]Brief_Docs/Project Brief.txt.

 ## Human-AI Pair-Programming: A Rough Guide